 Daniel Jayaratnam served with NLFCS from 1964 till 1972.
-He raised several matters at the 4th AGM held on October 18, 1964 and the minutes recorded:
+He raised several matters at the 4^{er} AGM held on October 18, 1964 and the minutes recorded:

-Taking into consideration the great role the society has to play in future, the society sends a few of its executive overseas for a year's special suby of the coaperative movement.
-The expenses will not be met by the society but warked out as study awards granted by world agencies such as USIS, Asia Foundation etc. It was decided that the matter be left for the consideration of the Board."
+Taking into consideration the great role the society has to play in future, the society sends a few of its executive oversess for a year's special society of the cooperative movement.
+The expenses will not be met by the society but worked out a study owards granted by world agencies such as USS, Asia foundation etc. It was decided that the matter be left for the consideration of the Board."

-"Mr Javratnam referred to an estate of 240 acres which was being offered for sole.
-He stoted that the employees on the estate were willing to repay the cost within one year and enquired if the society would be prepared to buy.
-Mr Jayaratnam appealed to members to give the society their full support in every practical way."
+We logaration referred to an estate of 240 acres which was being offered for sale.
+He sated that the employees on the estate were willing to repay the cost within one year and enquired if the society would be prepared to buy.
+Me Jayaratnam appended to members to give the society their full support in every practical way."